372groupproject/milestones-team9-jiachengyang-wenkaizheng/program/README.md

 For users part, they need to set up their chrome with socks5 protocol.
 Socks5 : https://tools.ietf.org/html/rfc1928
-How to set up chrome :
+How to set up chrome and run each proxy :
 - install the Chrome extension SwitchyOmega
 - open options
 - added proxy: